Welcome to Volume 8 of Executed to Suppress His Message.

 The cedars in God’s garden could not match it; The cypresses could not compare with its boughs, And the plane (without bark) trees could not match its branches.
 No tree in God’s garden could compare with it in its beauty.
 I made it beautiful with the multitude of its branches, And all the trees of Eden, which were in the garden of God, were jealous of it.

 This passage describes the greatness and glory of Pharaoh, King of Egypt.
-And it does so by stating that Pharaoh’s glory was even greater than the glory of all the trees in God’s Garden (Eden).
+And it does this by stating that Pharaoh’s glory was even greater than the glory of all the trees in God’s Garden (Eden).

 But isn’t this a rather strange comparison?
 And how could an agricultural tree compare with the great Egyptian Pharaoh?

-We also should note how the Egyptian Pharaohs reigned from approximately 3150 BCE to 30 BCE, a period of time that started more than a thousand years after the Garden of Eden incident.
-Yet the jealous beings symbolized by Eden’s trees were still around during the reign of the Pharaohs.
-So if these trees represented humans, these people must have survived the great flood of Genesis Chapters 7 and 8, where God killed every human being not on the ark, and then lived to be over 1,000 years old!
-So the evidence points to the trees of Eden being symbols for eternally-living spirit beings; i.e.; angels or demons.
+So these trees could not represent humans, as such people would have had to survive the great flood of Genesis Chapters 7 and 8, where God killed every human being not on the ark, and then lived to be over 1,000 years old.
+And therefore. all the evidence points to the trees of Eden being symbols for eternally-living spirit beings – and they had to be angels or demons.

 So there’s a lot more to the Garden of Eden story than Adam and Eve eating an apple from the wrong tree!